apache/incubator-teaclave/rpc/README.md

 ## Protocol

-There are many RPC protocols can be implemented in the RPC framework.
+There are many RPC protocols that can be implemented in the RPC framework.
 Currently, there's only one simple protocol called `JsonProtocol`.
 Simply speaking, for the json protocol, one RPC message will contain a length of the following requests (in big endian) and a json serialized request.